probe-lab/website/content.en/ethereum/keydensity/_index.md

 # Ethereum Mainnet discv5 Key Density Monitoring

 Every object indexed by discv5 requires a binary identifier.
-In the discv5 implementation, peers are identified by the digest of `secp256k1(peer_id)` and CIDs are identified by the digest of `keccak256(cid)`.
+In the discv5 implementation, peers are identified by their NodeID (extracted from their [ENR](https://github.com/ethereum/devp2p/blob/master/enr.md)) which is the keccak256 hash of its uncompressed [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) public key.
 This identifier determines the location of an object within the XOR keyspace.

 The following plots examine the peer distribution within the keyspace, aiding in the identification of potential [Sybil](https://en.wikipedia.org/wiki/Sybil_attack) and eclipse attacks.